Blue-Eve/potluck_project/README.md

 Potluck is a final project of the 9-week full-time data science bootcamp, created by Alex, Eva, Omar and Tim.
 This repo is a fork of the original code.

-A live version can be found at [potluck.solutions](https://potluck.solutions/)

 ## Motivation

 The motivation of this project is creating a receipe-search site which returns recipes with the ingredients you have - or similar ones.